Privacy Policy

 4.1a.
 Status pings to recommended servers.
 When you open the Recommended tab in Multiplayer, the App sends a standard Minecraft status ping to each recommended server.
 This happens before you choose to connect.
 The purpose is to show live online player count and connection latency.
 This ping is a direct network contact with the recommended server operator.
 The recommended server receives your IP address as part of the standard network connection.
 We do not receive or store data from these pings.
 The recommended server operator's own privacy policy governs how they handle connection data.

 Automatic crash reports do not include full system logcat, screenshots, world saves, chat content, account credentials, access tokens, Advertising ID, Android ID, IMEI, MAC address, contact lists, photos, videos, or arbitrary device files.
-Crash diagnostics upload can be enabled or disabled in the App's diagnostics settings, and the App remains usable without upload.
+Crash diagnostics upload is disabled by default and can be enabled or disabled in the App's diagnostics settings.
+The App remains usable without upload.

 5. Legal Bases